EliaContini/todo-api-heroku/README.md

 This solution uses [Fastify](https://www.fastify.io/), [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and it is configured to be deployed on [Heroku](https://www.heroku.com/).

+You can read more details about the implementation in my [blog post](https://elia.contini.page/blog/fastify-mongodb-heroku-rest-api/).

 ## Install dependencies

     $ npm install